arqex/tree-of-wealth-contract/README.md

 The contract was finally deployed by using [Remix IDE](https://remix.ethereum.org/), that made easier to validate the source code of the contract in Etherscan.

+The Tree of Wealth is a [ERC-721](https://eips.ethereum.org/EIPS/eip-721) token, so it's compatible with any wallet that supports ERC-721 tokens.
+[OpenSea](https://opensea.io/) is a good place to check out the collection.

+The only token that doesn't follow the ERC-721 standard is the number 0: The Tree.
+It's not possible to transfer, or sell The Tree freely using any NFT marketplace.

 ## Frontend
 To host The Tree of Wealth or withdraw the coins once you are a host, it's always possible to call the functions directly at the [deployed contract](https://etherscan.io/address/0x27E1F5CcC4F184A2Ca55B12353c06dA9e1803621#code) at `0x27E1F5CcC4F184A2Ca55B12353c06dA9e1803621`.